victormarcel/CounterStrikeTV/README.md

 ```

 > This design ensures secure and flexible handling of the PandaScore API key, avoiding hardcoded credentials.
+3. Run the application with an iOS 17+ simulator.
 ---

 ## 🧱 Project Structure